Email Campaign Performance Metrics - [8 Important]

 2. Email Click-Through Rate (CTR):

 This measures the percentage of recipients who clicked on links within the email.
-A high CTR indicates that the content of the email was relevant and engaging to recipients.
+A high CTR indicates that the email's content was relevant and engaging to recipients.

 3. Email Bounce Rate: